My 9 Best Graphic Design Software Picks for Stunning Designs

 Image generated using AI

 That said, Canva does have its limits.
 While it's incredibly versatile, it's not a replacement for tools like Photoshop or Illustrator when it comes to precision.
-Tasks like intricate masking, detailed retouching, or custom brushes are outside its scope, so I often switch to other software for those projects.
+G2 users share that tasks like intricate masking, detailed retouching, or custom brushes are outside its scope, so I often switch to other software for those projects.

-Another challenge is the restrictive free plan.
+Another thing to point out is the restrictive free plan.
 While it's great for beginners or occasional users, I quickly reached out for the Pro plan.
 Essential features like the Background Remover, Magic Resize, and access to premium templates are locked behind the Pro plan.
 For anyone who designs frequently, the free plan just doesn't cut it.
+This is consistent with how G2 reviewers evaluated the tool.

 And then there's the pricing of the Pro plan.
 Yes, the value it offers is substantial, but for individuals or small teams, the monthly subscription can add up quickly.
-I've often wished for a middle-tier plan that offers more than the free version without requiring the full Pro commitment.
+G2 users and I have often wished for a middle-tier plan that offers more than the free version without requiring the full Pro commitment.

 Despite these drawbacks, Canva is indispensable for me.
 The free version is a great way to test the tool if you're starting out.
 You can also consider Canva Enterprise if you want to get a subscription for your team.